Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Numerical Experiments

-We next verify the findings of Proposition~\ref{prop:adaptive-better-than-fixed}.
-In these experiments, we consider a short horizon of $K = 5$, fix $u_0 = 1, \beta = 0.2, \gamma_0 = 0.9, \kappa = 1.2, \delta = 0.3, d = 0$, and vary either $\alpha$ or $x_0$.
-Recall that Proposition~\ref{prop:adaptive-better-than-fixed} provides a bound on the value of $\lambda$ (the preference for content consumption in the agent's utility) under which the \emph{adaptive decreasing} policy outperforms the \emph{fixed} policy in a finite horizon.
-Figures~\ref{fig:4-lambda-vary-alpha} and~\ref{fig:4-lambda-vary-x0} plot this sufficient bounds, $\lambda^*(\alpha)$ and $\lambda^*(x_0)$, as a function of $\alpha$ and $x_0$, respectively.
-We next numerically evaluate the agent's utilities under each policy near these bounds, by setting at $\lambda=\lambda^*(\cdot)-\varepsilon$, where $\varepsilon=0.02$.
+We next verify the findings of Proposition~\ref{prop:finite-adaptive-better-than-fixed}.
+In these experiments, we consider a short horizon of $K = 5$, fix $\beta = 0.2, \kappa = 1.2, \delta = 0.3$, and fix a network $W$ and an initial opinion profile $x_0$ that satisfy Assumptions~\ref{ass:no-outgoing-s} and ~\ref{ass:sign-preservation}.
+Throughout, all agents $i\neq s$ click at every time step, while agent $s$ follows either the fixed policy~\ref{alg:policy-one} or the adaptive decreasing policy~\ref{alg:policy-two} with $\gamma_{s,0} = 1$, in either cases.
+Recall that Proposition~\ref{prop:finite-adaptive-better-than-fixed} provides a sufficient threshold on the value of $\lambda$ (the preference for content consumption in the agent's utility) under which the \emph{adaptive decreasing} policy is guaranteed to outperform the \emph{fixed} policy in expected utility, in a finite horizon.
+Figures~\ref{fig:4-lambda-vary-alpha} and~\ref{fig:4-lambda-vary-u} plot these sufficient bounds, $\lambda^*(\alpha)$ and $\lambda^*(u)$, as a function of $\alpha$ and $u$, respectively.
+We next numerically evaluate the agent's expected utilities under each policy near these bounds, by setting at $\lambda=\lambda^*(\cdot)-\varepsilon$, where $\varepsilon=0.02$.

-In one experiment, we fix $x_0 = -1$ and vary $\alpha \in [\beta, 1-\beta]$ (Fig.~\ref{fig:4-lambda-utility-diff-vary-alpha}), and in a second experiment, we fix $\alpha = 0.3$ and vary $x_0 \in [-1, 1]$ (Fig.~\ref{fig:4-lambda-utility-diff-vary-x0}).
-The plots show the difference between the adaptive policy and fixed policy utilities, averaged over $5000$ Monte Carlo trials, and verify that the expected utility under the adaptive policy is higher than that of the fixed policy in the short term for the values of $\lambda$ near the bound in Proposition~\ref{prop:adaptive-better-than-fixed}.
-Note that in both cases, this utility gap narrows as $\alpha$ or $x_0$ approaches where no deviation is triggered under the adaptive decreasing policy, in which case both policies behave identically.
+In one experiment, we fix $u = 1$ and vary $\alpha \in [\beta, 1-\beta]$ (Fig.~\ref{fig:4-lambda-utility-diff-vary-alpha}), and in a second experiment, we fix $\alpha = 0.3$ and vary the recommended content $u \in [-0.7,1]$ (Fig.~\ref{fig:4-lambda-utility-diff-vary-u}).
+The plots show the utility difference between the adaptive and fixed policies, averaged over $5000$ Monte Carlo trials, verifying that the expected utility under the adaptive policy is higher than that of the fixed policy in the short term for the values of $\lambda$ just below the theoretical threshold in Proposition~\ref{prop:finite-adaptive-better-than-fixed}.
+Note that in both cases, the shaded region indicates parameter values for which no deviation is triggered within the horizon (formally, $M$ exceeds $K$).
+In that scenario, the adaptive policy never reduces its clicking probability and therefore behaves identically to the fixed policy and the utility gap approaches zero.

-\subsubsection{Exploring recommendations}
+\subsection{Exploring recommendations}